Nency-Ravaliya/self-healing-devsecops-pipeline/aws-she-builds-tech-article.md

-# From Frustration to Flow: Building a Self-Healing DevSecOps Pipeline on AWS
+# Building a Self-Healing DevSecOps Pipeline on AWS

 ## Introduction

 If you’ve ever been overwhelmed by a flood of security vulnerabilities, you’re not alone.
-I’ve been there—scrolling through endless alerts, patching the same issues again and again, wishing there was a better way.
+I’ve been there scrolling through endless alerts, patching the same issues again and again, wishing there was a better way.
 That’s when I decided to build a solution that could spot, analyze, and fix vulnerabilities as part of my DevSecOps pipeline.

 In this blog, I’ll share how I solved this problem using AWS services and automation.
 I’ll walk you through the architecture, the practical steps, and the code that made my pipeline self-healing—so you can spend less time firefighting and more time building.

 ---
+## Brief:

 Modern software teams face a relentless stream of security vulnerabilities.
 What if your pipeline could not only detect, but also automatically fix these issues—no human intervention required?
 This article provides a deep dive into building an AI Agent–driven, self-healing DevSecOps pipeline on AWS, leveraging Lambda, Terraform, and Amazon Bedrock (Claude 3 Haiku).